-Can foreigners own real estate in Cambodia?
+Can foreigners Buy Properties in Cambodia?

 Yes.
-Since the passing of legislation in April 2010, the foreign ownership property law allows foreigners to own property in Cambodia, however with certain restrictions.
+Since the passing of legislation in April 2010, the Cambodia foreign ownership property law allows foreigners to own property in Cambodia, however with certain restrictions.

 Foreigners are not allow to own properties on the ground floor of a building as owning land outright remains prohibited under the foreign ownership property law.